Facebook Ads for Retreats: When Advertising Becomes a Mirror, Not a Shortcut

 Many retreat leaders run ads expecting immediate bookings.

-That expectation alone creates pressure in messaging.
+That expectation creates pressure in messaging.

 In reality:

-• ads often introduce awareness
+• ads introduce awareness

 • interest builds slowly